swsnu/swppfall2018/hw2/README.md

     | button | signout-button |

   - Each user should be able to update or delete articles and comments only which they have created.
-  - **All pages/components should have proper unit tests to test its functionalities**, written in Jasmine, run by Karma (as shown in [this link](https://angular.io/guide/testing) and the practice session).
+  - ~**All pages/components should have proper unit tests to test its functionalities**, written in Jasmine, run by Karma (as shown in [this link](https://angular.io/guide/testing) and the practice session).
 Your tests are expected to cover all of your code, and we will give credits according to your coverage results.
 You can see the coverage information of your application as shown [here](https://www.angularonrails.com/add-test-coverage-report-angular-cli-project/).
-Also, all of your tests must pass.
+Also, all of your tests must pass.~ Due to the course schedule, you don't have to write your unit tests.
+You will be required to write unit tests for HW 3 instead.

 We provide a [in-memory mock backend](https://angular.io/tutorial/toh-pt6) with our skeleton code.
 Due to its simplicity, we do not go over too much into authentication and security for now, but later on (with HW3 and your project), it should be considered.